stephabauva/ML_with_DAGs/README.md

 python3 -m virtualenv venv
 source venv/bin/activate
 ```
 Step 3.
-Install dependencies
+Install dependencies 🧞‍♂️
 ```
 pip install -r requirements.txt
 ```
 Step 4.
-Launch Dagster's UI
+Launch Dagster's UI 🐙
 ```
 python3 -m dagit -f script.py
 ```
 Step 5.
 On the main page, at the top, click on Playground.

 ![alt text](https://github.com/stephanBV/ML_with_DAGs/blob/main/img/playground.png)

 Then, drag-and-drop the config.yml of the cloned repository to the Playground page.

 Step 6.
-Click on Launch Execution at the bottom right of the Playground page.
+Click on Launch Execution at the bottom right of the Playground page.⚡️

 Reminder:
 For a guided tour of the UI with our application, you can head to a pretty article on Hackernoon: